 Resources for Current Students

-This page is dedicated to current students: TSE course and registration information, degree requirements, and help with searching out environmental informaiton and developing skills.
+This page is dedicated to current students: TSE course and registration information, degree requirements, and help with searching out environmental information and developing skills.

 Trent University is committed to the highest standards of ethical practice in research.
 Central to the principles that guide research is that it must be conducted in accordance with the highest contemporary ethics standards.
 The Office of Research manages the approval and monitoring process for the use of humans, animals, and biohazardous materials in research at the University.